 The type of rent review

-What’s more, landlords also tend to favour ‘face’ market rent reviews.
-This is because ‘effective’ reviews may require an incentive to persuade the tenant to exercise their option.
+Landlords also tend to favour ‘face’ market rent reviews.
+This is because ‘effective’ reviews may require an incentive to entice the tenant to exercise their option.
 Effective reviews can also result in a lower rental outcome for the landlord, which they try to prevent by adding a ratchet clause – a clause in a lease which prevents the rent from decreasing.

 How to negotiate tenant incentives